Naji al-Ali: Handala

-Handala became the signature of Naji al-Ali's cartoons and remains an iconic symbol of Palestinian identity and defiance.
-Handala has also been used as the web mascot of the Iranian green movement.
+Handala became the signature of Al-Ali's cartoons and remains an iconic symbol of Palestinian identity and defiance.
+Handala has also been used as the web mascot of the Iranian Green Movement.
 The artist remarked that "He was the arrow of the compass, pointing steadily towards Palestine.
 Not just Palestine in geographical terms, but Palestine in its humanitarian sense—the symbol of a just cause, whether it is located in Egypt, Vietnam or South Africa."

 Other characters and motifs

-Other characters in Naji al-Ali's cartoons include a thin, miserable-looking man representing the Palestinian as the defiant victim of Israeli oppression and other hostile forces, and a fat man representing the Arab regimes and Palestinian political leaders who led an easy life and engaged in political compromises which the artist fervently opposed.
-The motifs of the Crucifixion (representing Palestinian suffering) and stone-throwing (representing the resistance of ordinary Palestinians) are also common in his work.
+Other characters in Al-Ali's cartoons include a thin, miserable-looking man representing the Palestinian as the defiant victim of Israeli oppression and other hostile forces, and a fat man representing the Arab regimes and Palestinian political leaders who led an easy life and engaged in political compromises which the artist fervently opposed.
+The motifs of the crucifixion (representing Palestinian suffering) and stone-throwing (representing the resistance of ordinary Palestinians) are also common in his work.

 Assassination

-It is still not known who opened fire on Naji al-Ali outside the London office of Kuwaiti newspaper Al Qabas in Ives Street on 22 July 1987.
-Naji al-Ali was subsequently taken to hospital and remained in a coma until his death on 29 August 1987.
+An as of yet unidentified shooter opened fire on Al-Ali outside the London office of Kuwaiti newspaper Al Qabas in Ives Street on 22 July 1987, hitting him in the back and neck.
+The gun used in the murder, a 7.62 Tokarev pistol, was only found on the Hallfield Estate in Paddington by police nearly two years later, on 22 April 1989.
+Al-Ali was subsequently taken to hospital and remained in a coma until his death on 29 August 1987.
 Although his will requested that he be buried in Ain al-Hilweh beside his father, this proved impossible to arrange and he was buried in Brookwood Islamic Cemetery outside London.
-British police arrested Ismail Sowan, a 28-year-old Jerusalem-born Palestinian researcher at Hull University, and found a cache of weapons in his apartment that they said were intended for terrorist attacks around Europe; he was only charged with possession of weapons and explosives.
-Initially, police said Sowan was a member of the PLO, though that organisation denied any involvement.